-5 SCOTS has a distinguished history dating back to 1794.
-The battalion was formed of two Highland Regiments, the 91st Argyllshire Highlanders and the 93rd Sutherland Highlanders.
+Balaklava Company (5 SCOTS) is an independent rifle company of The Royal Regiment of Scotland.
+We are currently based in Howe Barracks, Canterbury and are employed in the Air Assault role within 16 Air Assault Brigade.
+Balaklava Company was formed in June 2013 when 5 SCOTS was re-organised in accordance with the Army 2020 structural changes.
+5 SCOTS has a distinguished history dating back to 1794: the battalion was formed of two Highland Regiments, the 91st Argyllshire Highlanders and the 93rd Sutherland Highlanders.
 Both were successful and renowned in their own rights with the 93rd in particular gaining fame as the 'Thin Red Line' at Balaklava during the Crimean War and winning six Victoria Crosses in one day at Lucknow during the Indian Mutiny.

-Today 5 SCOTS continue the fine traditions of their famous forebears on active service across the world.
+Balaklava Company continues the fine traditions of its famous forebears on active service across the world.
 In the last decade they have deployed to Northern Ireland, Bosnia, Kosovo, Iraq and Afghanistan.
-Each deployment has seen them conduct themselves with the courage, tenacity and humour always associated with the Scottish Infantry.
+Each deployment has seen them conduct themselves with the courage, tenacity and humour always associated with Scotland's Combat Infantry.